castral02/tf_binding/toolkit_to_train/README.md

 *Feature Fusion*

-Before the final layers, all the processed features are fused toether into a single representation.
+Before the final layers, all the processed features are fused together into a single representation.
 This fusion enables the model to integrate multiple modalities-- such as sequence, structure, and AlphaFold-metrics-- into a unified view for downstream prediction.

-A fusion gate dynamically learn the importance of each modality essentially amplifying informative signal while supressing irrelevant noise.
+A fusion gate dynamically learns the importance of each modality essentially amplifying informative signal while suppressing irrelevant noise.

 ```python
 #in the def __init__...